 Once you have asked yourself these questions, it won’t be hard to build the essential aspects of a brand identity, namely:

 Today, most people associate Coca-Cola with red and uplifting energy.
-This is just one component of brand identity, and each element should contribute to each other and come together seamlessly.
+This is just one component of brand identity, and each element should contribute to the other and come together seamlessly.

 Ultimately, your brand identity is who your brand is as an entire corporate entity.
 It has a personality, unique views, and a drive to accomplish something meaningful.
 It is what separates you from countless competitors.
 It shows your target market who you are, what they can expect from you, and most importantly, why they should choose you.